The best chocolate chip cookie recipe EVER! The secret is in melting the butter (no more waiting for it to soften!).

 Chocolate chip cookies remind me of my sister.
 We call her Tia at our house.
 Tia has perfected her chocolate chip cookie.
 They are divine.
 Instead of asking her to whip up a batch of chocolate chip cookies, we simple ask her to make “Tia Cookies”; she knows exactly what we mean.
 “I could go for some Tia Cookies right about now” is a phrase uttered nearly every Sunday night.

-Look no more.
+If you’ve been on the hunt, look no more.
 This is the last chocolate chip cookie recipe you will ever try.
-If you don’t love them at first time, make them again; you made a mistake somewhere :)
+If you don’t love them the first time, make them again; you made a mistake somewhere 🙂

-I always double the recipe, bake one dozen, and form and freeze the rest.
+- I always double this recipe, bake a couple dozen, then form and freeze the rest.
 Just bake the frozen dough for a few minutes longer at 350 degrees (instead of 325).
 They turn out perfect every time.
 Now I always have cookies in the freezer ready to pop in the oven on a whim.
 I haven’t said no to a request for cookies in months!

 - 2 cups plus 2 tablespoons flour